-Patients with HS are more likely to have diabetes, high cholesterol, obesity, and high blood pressure, so it is important to aim for a healthy diet and lifestyle to minimise your risk of these conditions.
+Having psoriasis may slightly increase the risk of developing both heart disease and diabetes, so it is important to aim for a healthy diet and lifestyle to minimise your risk of these conditions.

-Try keeping a food diary for a couple of weeks, to see if you can identify where you could make healthier choices.
+Try keeping a food diary for a couple of weeks to see if you can identify where you could make healthier choices.

-- Think about the types of fat that you eat and cook with - cut back on saturated fats (such as butter and vegetable oil), and instead use olive oil and use low-fat dairy products - Aim to eat more vegetables, fruit and wholegrain cereals

-- Eat oily fish at least twice a week

-- Choose lean meats and poultry without skin
+- Think about the types of fat that you eat and cook with - cut back on saturated fats (such as butter and vegetable oils), and instead use olive oil; use low fat dairy products - Aim to eat more vegetables, fruit and wholegrain cereals - Eat oily fish at least twice a week - Choose lean meats and poultry without skin

-- Avoid pre-packaged convenience food and fast food, which can often contain hidden calories and high levels of fat and salt

-- Keep an eye on your portion size
+- Avoid pre-packaged convenience food and fast food, which can often contain hidden calories and high levels of fat and salt - Keep an eye on your portion size - Drinking excessive amounts of alcohol can make psoriasis worse and interfere with your response to treatment, so aim to drink only in moderation